ARSukhadiya/Reliable-electronics/README.md

-# Reliable-Electronics
+# Reliable Electronics
-Project resolving a Reliable Electronics firm issue Database issues with Data Modeling and Implementation Techniques
+Project resolving a Reliable Electronics firm issue.
+This was a database issue that was handled with data modeling and implementation techniques.

+Database used: SQL